ektrah/nsec/docs/install.md

 # Installation

-**Note:** NSec depends on .NET Core pre-release features and is therefore not yet ready for production.
+NSec depends on a few .NET Core pre-release features and is therefore not quite ready yet.

-You can use a pre-release version of NSec in a .NET Core project as follows:
+If you're adventurous, you can try out a pre-release version of NSec as follows:

 1. Download and install the [.NET Core SDK 1.0 Preview 4](https://github.com/dotnet/core/blob/master/release-notes/preview4-download.md) or the latest [Visual Studio 2017 Release Candidate](https://www.visualstudio.com/vs/visual-studio-2017-rc/).